For John's forthcoming directing engagements, please see the SCHEDULE page.

 "A force of nature" The Telegraph

 John Savournin is fast gaining a reputation for directing high-energy productions of opera, light opera and musical theatre..
-In 2017, he will direct Il Barbiere di Siviglia (in English) for CCO at the Iford Arts Festival, a 'Whistle-stop' production of Hansel and Gretel for Opera North, and will make his main stage directorial debut with Opera North in the Autumn with Gilbert & Sullivan's Trial by Jury as part of their one act season of Little Greats.
-He will also revive his production of Die Zauberflöte that was originally commissioned by Iford Arts, in London, and wrote and directed Charles Court Opera's Christmas Pantomime, King Tut - A Pyramid Panto.
+In 2017, he directed Il Barbiere di Siviglia (in English) for Charles Court Opera at the Iford Arts Festival, a 'Whistle-stop' production of Hansel and Gretel for Opera North, and made his main stage directorial debut with Opera North in the Autumn with Gilbert & Sullivan's Trial by Jury as part of their one act season of Little Greats.
+He also revived his production of Die Zauberflöte that was originally commissioned by Iford Arts, in London, and wrote and directed Charles Court Opera's Christmas Pantomime, King Tut - A Pyramid Panto.
 He is the Artistic Director of Charles Court Opera, having formed the company in 2005.

 In 2016, he directed a new production of Mozart's Die Zauberflöte at the Iford Arts Festival, a 'Whistle-stop' production of L'elisir d'amore for Opera North; The Yeomen of the Guard and The Pirates of Penzance for the National G&S Opera Company in Harrogate and on tour; directed and created a new children's piece for the Concordia Foundation's Young Audiences Programme, of which he is now the Education Manager, and Charles Court Opera's 10th Boutique Panto in London - Pinocchio.